How to start a business in Australia

 When will I pay tax?

 This depends on whether your business is registered for GST or not.
 If your business is registered for GST, it also depends on whether you are doing monthly or quarterly BAS reporting.
-If you’re doing monthly reporting, you need to pay any BAS tax due by the 21st of each month.
-If you’re doing quarterly BAS reporting, you need to pay your BAS tax by the following quarterly dates:

 • 28 February